 At first, you may feel uncomfortable being around people who are sick because of cancer or their treatment.
 You may not identify with them.
-However, many people find support from others who are receiving chemotherapy at the same time as them.
+However, many people gain support from others who are receiving chemotherapy at the same time.

 Chemotherapy is strong medicine, so it is safest for people without cancer to avoid direct contact with the drugs.
-That’s why oncology nurses and doctors wear gloves, goggles, gowns and, sometimes, masks.
+That's why oncology nurses and doctors wear gloves, goggles, gowns and masks.
 When the treatment session is over, these items are disposed of in special bags or bins.

 After each chemotherapy session, the drugs may remain in your body for up to a week.
-This depends on the types of drugs used.
+This depends on the type of drugs used.
 The drugs are then released into urine, faeces and vomit.
-They could also be passed to other body fluids such as saliva, sweat, semen and breast milk.
+They could also be passed to other body fluids such as saliva, sweat, semen or vaginal discharge, and breast milk.

 Some people having chemotherapy worry about the safety of family and friends.
 There is little risk to visitors, including children, babies and pregnant women, because they aren't likely to come into contact with any chemotherapy drugs or body fluids.
 The safety measures listed below are recommended for family or friends who are providing care or have other close contact during the recovery period at home.
 If you have questions, talk to your treatment team or call Cancer Council 13 11 20.

 Chemotherapy safety in the home